fritids/wp-fundaments/README.md

 `false`, it won't be automatically appended.

 Field labels are rendered in various places.
-They're taken from the field name, by replacing underscores with spaces and running the `ucwords` function over the resulting string.
+They're taken from the field name, by replacing underscores with spaces and running the `skt_ucwords` function over the resulting string.

 You don't need to worry about creating namespaces for your field names.
 Fundaments takes care of this by creating a field name derived from your plugin name, the post type and the field name.
 Custom field data is stored in the standard way, as post metadata.